Notice of Pre-AIA or AIA Status

 Therefore, it would have been obvious to combine Hotson with Toyama to obtain the invention as specified in claim 1.

-Regarding claim 4, Hotson {modified by Toyama} discloses the method of claim 1 wherein the pre-processing includes splitting the original image into a plurality of smaller-sized patches, and presenting the input image to the neural network includes consecutively presenting the patches to the neural network.
+Regarding claim 4, Hotson {modified by Toyama} discloses the method of claim 1 wherein the pre-processing includes splitting the original image into a plurality of smaller-sized patches, and presenting the input image to the neural network includes consecutively presenting the smaller-sized patches to the neural network.
 (Hotson: “[0038] … Thus, the image may be processed one sub-region at a time.
 For example, the window 302 represents a portion of the image 302 that may be fed to a neural network for object or feature detection.
 The window 302 may be slid to different locations to effectively process the whole image 302.
 For example, the window 302 may start in a corner and then be subsequently moved from point to point to detect features.”)

-wherein post-processing the output value comprises post-processing the output value of each patch to produce a heat-map image, (Hotson: Figs. 2-4, [0031-0032, 0038, 0043-0044]. “[0043] … For each sub-region 410 (such as a location of the window 302 of FIG. 3), an object prediction is generated.” “[0044] The object predictions may indicate an object type, and/or an object location.
+wherein post-processing the output value comprises post-processing the output value of each of the smaller-sized patches to produce a heat-map image, (Hotson: Figs. 2-4, [0031-0032, 0038, 0043-0044]. “[0043] … For each sub-region 410 (such as a location of the window 302 of FIG. 3), an object prediction is generated.” “[0044] The object predictions may indicate an object type, and/or an object location.
 For example, a ‘0’ value for the object prediction may indicate that there is no object, a ‘1’ may indicate that the object is a car, a ‘2’ may indicate that the object is a pedestrian, and so forth.”
 The claimed “heat-map image” is interpreted as the image in Fig. 3 with each window 302 assigned a value (i.e., 0, 1, 2, etc.) indicating an object type (no object, car, pedestrian, etc.)) wherein the heat-map image is formed by:

 and wherein post-processing further comprises applying Hotson: Figs. 3-5, [0038, 0049])